c-f-h/pyiga/README.rst

 Before installing, make
 sure you have recent versions of **Numpy**, **Scipy** and **Cython** installed and that your environment can compile Python extension modules.
+If you do not have such an environment set up yet, the easiest way to get it is by installing Anaconda_ (this can be done without administrator privileges).

 Clone this repository and execute ::